surface-ui/surface_formatter/README.md

 ## Features

 Most of the options from `mix format` are available.
-See the [document for mix format](https://hexdocs.pm/mix/master/Mix.Tasks.Format.html#module-task-specific-options).
+See the [documentation for mix format](https://hexdocs.pm/mix/master/Mix.Tasks.Format.html#module-task-specific-options).

 ```
 $ mix surface_format --check-formatted